gbilgedal/infinia-software-hackathon-depth-sensor-project/README.md

 The name Cycloduck comes from the resemblance of the created product to a duck and a cyclops.

 The aim of the project was to implement a wide ranged depth camera using a distance sensor and two servo motors as base structure.
-Due to it being more than a software project, two aspects will be mentions in this README file.
+Due to it being more than a software project, two aspects will be mentioned in this README file.

 For the hardware part, the distance sensor and servo were connected to the Arduino, a mini breadboard was also used for necessary purposes.